 I am, like many of you, an older woman, who is dealing with aging and I am coupled with other severe problems.

-The love of my life is suffering from a form of dementia and I am also dealing with estrangement from my daughters and grandchildren.
+The love of my life is suffering from a form of dementia, and I am also dealing with an estranged daughter and other estranged adult children.
+Sometimes, a difficult daughter-in-law can contribute to the alienation of an adult child from their parents.

 It would be easy to allow myself to fall into my own trap, ultimately taking me down the road of depression and invisibility.
 And, I have my days that are fueled 24/7 by grief and unbearable sadness.
 There are days I want to cave because of my heavy burdens.
+I often feel like I carry all the blame for the estrangement, even though I know it’s not entirely my fault, especially when dealing with verbally abusive behavior.
+It’s easy to feel like a bad parent, but I remind myself that mistakes don’t define my worth.
 I don’t.
 What do I do?

 I cry a lot.
 I confess my honest feelings to friends, and I get up every day, shower, spritz myself with my favorite perfume, put on my red lipstick, walk America, sigh, and say to myself, “hello world here I come.”
 In other words, I give myself physical and emotional pep prompts.
 Some days they work.
 Some days are not easy.
 But, every day, I try, try, try.